p1ratrulezzz/mtproxy-server-linux/README.md

 Server #1: https://t.me/proxy?server=gorilla.anton.plez.me&port=6968&secret=469fe09b277900a8ae91dcefa736056b

+(Note: this server will be closed soon, it is available only for short time for testing purposes)

 ### C (Official Telegram MTProxy)

 Opinions: Difficult to install.
 Great use of resources, supports channel advertising, works stable if was successfully installed.
 Doesn't work on some servers expecially on servers located at Russia (even using VPN).
 I do not recommend to install unless you want to advertise your channel (in this case it's better to use Python version anyway).